Poulton-le-Fylde: Education

 Poulton has two secondary schools, the oldest of which dates from the 18th century.
-In 1717, local woollen merchant James Baines left money in his will to found three free schools in the parish: in Poulton, Marton and Thornton.
+In 1717, local woollendraper James Baines left money in his will to found three free schools in the parish: in Poulton, Marton and Thornton.
 All three still exist.
 Baines School in Poulton was rebuilt in 1828 and closed temporarily in the late 19th century, reopening as Baines Endowed School.
 Today it is a voluntary aided non-denominational comprehensive secondary school.
 It has 1,008 pupils aged 11–18 and was rated as "good" in its 2007 Ofsted report.
 Hodgson Academy (formerly Hodgson School) is a comprehensive secondary school that opened in 1932.
 It has 1,108 pupils aged 11–16 and in 2008 was rated by Ofsted as "outstanding".
 The school converted to academy status in 2011.

 There are four primary schools in the town: Breck Primary School, St John's Catholic Primary School, Carr Head Primary School and St Chad's Church of England Primary School.
-All were rated either "good" or "outstanding" in their most recent Ofsted inspections.
+All have been rated either "good" or "outstanding" in past Ofsted inspections.

 Public services

 Poulton's water and sewerage facilities are provided by United Utilities.
 The distribution network operator for electricity is Electricity North West.
 Home Office policing is provided by Lancashire Constabulary.
 There was previously one police station in Poulton, which closed in January 2018.

 National Health Services are provided by NHS North West and primary care is delivered by the NHS North Lancashire Primary Care Trust.
 In 2004, the Poulton Market Town Initiative noted 11 general practices in the town (including Carleton).
-Secondary care is provided by the Blackpool, Fylde and Wyre Hospitals NHS Foundation Trust.
+Secondary care is provided by the Blackpool Teaching Hospitals NHS Foundation Trust.
 Acute medical cases are handled by Victoria Hospital in Blackpool and the North West Ambulance Service provides emergency patient transport.